kkranker/psweight/README.md

 ```

 where `L(X,T,W)` is a "loss function" that corresponds to the specified
-subcmd (e.g., logit regression or CBPS), given the data (`(X,T)` and
+subcmd (e.g., logit regression or CBPS), given the data `(X,T)` and a
 vector of weights `W`.
 (The weights are computed using the propensity
 scores, as we describe below.
 The propensity scores are calculated
-using b, the data, and formula given above.)
+using b, the data, and the formula given above.)
 The available `subcmd`s
-are listed in the documentation, and include logit regression and
+are listed in the documentation and include logit regression and
 CBPS (Imai and Ratkovic 2014).

 In Kranker, Blue, and Vollmer Forrow (2019), we proposed adding a
-"penalty" to the loss function that lets you to effectively
+"penalty" to the loss function that lets you effectively
 prespecify the variance (or higher-order moments) of the IPW weight
 distribution.
 By constraining the distribution of the weights, you
 can choose among alternative sets of matching weights, some of which
-produce better balance and others which yield higher statistical
+produce better balance and others of which yield higher statistical
 power.
 The penalized method solves for b in:

 ```
                 b = argmin L(X,T,W) + f(W)
 ```

-where `f(W)` is smooth, flexible function that increases as the vector
+where `f(W)` is a smooth, flexible function that increases as the vector
 of observation weights (`W`) becomes more variable.
 The penalty
 options control the functional form of `f(W)`; see details below.